 Perceived Benefits and Limitations

-When questioned about the advantages of digital periodontal probing, 72% of participants agreed that it enhances record keeping and data accuracy, while 70% emphasized the benefits of real-time data recording and improved time efficiency.
-Additionally, 65% appreciated the standardized probing force and greater patient comfort afforded by digital devices.
+When questioned about the advantages of digital periodontal probing, 72% of participants agreed that it enhances record keeping and data accuracy, while 70% emphasised the benefits of real-time data recording and improved time efficiency.
+Additionally, 65% appreciated the standardised probing force and greater patient comfort afforded by digital devices.

 Despite these perceived merits, several limitations were identified.
 A majority (60%) cited high cost as the principal deterrent to adoption, followed by technical challenges and software malfunctions reported by 54% of respondents.
-Moreover, 48% highlighted the lack of structured training as a major barrier to effective utilization.
+Moreover, 48% highlighted the lack of structured training as a major barrier to effective utilisation.
 Approximately 50% of respondents confirmed that they had not received any formal training in digital probing, while only 35% had attended relevant workshops or demonstrations.

 Feasibility and Clinical Integration